gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 | DevOps | [Bridge monitoring](https://github.com/omni/tokenbridge/blob/master/monitor/README.md), [ALM](https://github.com/omni/tokenbridge/tree/master/alm), docker compose, ansible playbooks |
 | dApp Contracts | extensions (pair mediator contracts on both sides of the AMB), such as the Omnibridge |

-#### Bridge Modes
+### Uses of AMB
-* `AMB-ERC-TO-ERC` mode: transfer ERC20 tokens to the Foreign Mediator which will interact with Foreign AMB Bridge to mint wrapped ERC-667 tokens on the Home Network, and transfer ERC20 or ERC-667 tokens to the Home Mediator which will interact with Home AMB Bridge to unlock ERC20 tokens on Foreign network.
+* ERC-to-ERC Bridges: `AMB-ERC-TO-ERC` mode enables the transfer of ERC tokens to the Foreign Mediator, which will interact with Foreign AMB Bridge to mint wrapped ERC-667 tokens on the Home Network.
+Complimentarily, the mode enables the transfer ERC20 or ERC-667 tokens to the Home Mediator, which will interact with Home AMB Bridge to unlock ERC20 tokens on the Foreign network.
 This is used by the [Omnibridge](omnibridge).
-* `ERC-TO-NATIVE` mode: The home network nodes must support consensus engine that allows using a smart contract for block reward calculation.
+* ERC-to-Native Bridges: `ERC-TO-NATIVE` mode enables the user to send ERC20 tokens to the Foreign Bridge and receive native coins from the Home Bridge Complimentarily, then can send native coins to the Home Bridge to unlock ERC20 tokens from the Foreign Bridge.
+The home network nodes must support a consensus engine that allows using a smart contract for block reward calculation.
 This mode is used by the [xDai Bridge](xdai-bridge)
-* `ARBITRARY-MESSAGE` mode:  Invoke Home/Foreign Bridge to send a message that will be executed on the other Network as an arbitrary contract method invocation.
+* Message Passing: `ARBITRARY-MESSAGE` mode enables the capability to invoke a Home/Foreign Bridge contract to send a message that will be executed on the other Network.
+This can be an arbitrary contract method invocation.

 ## Managing Bridge Contracts